SoulOfNoob/MMM-NextCloud-Tasks/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-This module loads a ToDo list via webDav from the NextCloud Tasks app using the "private link" and [NextCloud App Password](https://docs.nextcloudpi.com/en/two-factor-authentication-for-nextcloud/)
+This module loads a ToDo list via webDav from the NextCloud Tasks app using the "private link" and [NextCloud Managed Devices](https://docs.nextcloud.com/server/latest/user_manual/en/session_management.html#managing-devices)

-current development status: **work in progress**
+current development status: **release** \
 ![Small Screenshot](/assets/small_screenshot.png?raw=true)

 ## Dependencies